Are Tracks Worth It? Pros and Cons

 As with most things, there are not only advantages without any disadvantages.

 Tracks are not for everyone.
-Some of the cons that come with them may be deal breakers, leaving you to choose a different alternative.
+Some cons that come with them may be deal breakers, leaving you to choose a different alternative.

 Not for High Speeds

 Tracks are not designed to go fast, leaving them less suitable for trail riding or other mid to high-speed riding applications.
-The maximum speed is typically around 30 to 35mph, and only for shorter distances.
+The maximum speed is typically around 30 to 35mph, and you should only drive at such speeds for shorter distances.

 Not as Nimble